The Bachelor (Australian TV series) season 1: Episode 8

-Back at the cocktail party before the Rose Ceremony was to take place, Tim took Sarah aside and she had a small altercation with Tim privately about not feeling comfortable on group dates and hence why she gets reserved and that she felt uncomfortable seeing him with the other girls.
+Back at the cocktail party before the Rose Ceremony was to take place, Tim took Sarah aside.
+She had a small conversation with Tim privately about not feeling comfortable on group dates and hence why she gets reserved.
+She felt uncomfortable seeing him with the other girls.
 Tim felt worldliness and maturity was stronger with some girls in the group.
 Back inside, the mood was mellow as all the girls were feeling insecure about Tim.

 Tim asked Rochelle to go for a walk and told her he felt he had a connection with her.
 The roses were then handed out, to Ali, Sarah, Rochelle, Danielle, Katherine and Natalie.
 Penny was eliminated.